m-f-h/qttt/README.md

 These actions use the more elementary methods `push(move: str)` to make a move (or decision), `undo(number_of_moves: int = 1)`, `help(choice: str = '')`.

-It is sufficient to enter `Board().play()` to play a game on a standard sized board.
+It is sufficient to enter `Board().play()` to play a game on a standard sized board, or `Board(4).play()` to play on a 4x4 board, etc.

 If the main/module file is executed, it invites to play a game where 3 - 4 moves are already made.
 * You can use the "u" = "undo" command to get back to the starting position.
+* (**TO-DO:** add "reset/restart" -- currently "r" = "rules")
 * Use "?" to get information about other commands

-* (To-do: add "reset/restart" -- currently "r" = "rules")
+## TO-DO:

-Currently there's only a text interface to play.
+Currently there's only a text interface to play, and the players must input their moves through the same input stream.
+It would be nice to
-To-do:
-* graphical interface
+* implement a graphical interface,
-* implement possibility to play against a remote opponent (server/client arcitecture).
+* implement the possibility to play against a remote opponent (server/client architecture),
+* implement a computer player (maybe with level/strength = search depth, using a minimax/negamax with alpha-beta pruning and some simple heuristics, esp. number of aligned classical / quantum pieces).

 If anyone is interested to add one of the above, I'd appreciate.
-Lean code is preferred.
+(Lean code is preferred.)

+I also consider creating a collection of (lean code) modules providing the different components for such games:
+- an abstract class `Board` that provides as many generic methods as possible/reasonable
+- should a computer player for such a Board game be implemented as a method of the Board, or as a separate class `Engine`?
+- same for the possibility of playing a remote opponent: method of Board or separate class/module?
+- maybe the computer player could be an instance of a remote opponent?